- Get Started

 - Explore Programs

 - Student Services

 Giving to the SVC Foundation helps us to provide educational opportunities for our students through scholarships and program enhancements.
 It also helps us to fund faculty and staff innovation and development so as to improve the quality of instruction and service at Skagit Valley College.

 If you are interested in giving to the SVC Foundation, we encourage you to explore the options listed below.
-For more information on giving to the Foundation, please contact the Interim Director, Carl Young @ 360-416-7646.
+For more information on giving to the Foundation, please contact Carl Young, Director @ 360-416-7646.

 Every person who gives to SVC has their own answer to that question.
 As many faculty and staff know, SVC has become a state-assisted rather than state-supported community college.
 Faculty and staff dedicate themselves daily to high quality teaching, research and service, and private support has become increasingly important in that endeavor.
 Some feel strongly about the critical nature of work being done at SVC, and they choose to further that work with financial support.
 Others choose to remember or honor a faculty or staff member with a gift to a memorial scholarship in his or her name.
 The number of reasons are diverse, but all reflect a sincere belief in the work being done at Skagit Valley College.

 There are many ways to give to the Skagit Valley College Foundation.

 For further questions, please feel free to contact the foundation staff at 360-416-7717.

 Support Skagit Valley College by donating each month from your paycheck.
 You specify the amount you would like deducted from each paycheck and can have that amount deducted until further notice, or until a specific amount is reached.